DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1-3, 5-11, 36-39 are directed to facilitating an auction and a series of sub-auctions, which is considered both a fundamental economic practice and a commercial interaction.
+Claims 1, 5, 10-11, 36-39 are directed to facilitating an auction and a series of sub-auctions and tracking auction status, which is considered both a fundamental economic practice and a commercial interaction.
 Each of fundamental economic practices and commercial interactions fall within a subject matter grouping of abstract ideas which the Courts have considered ineligible (Certain methods of organizing human activity).
 The claims do not integrate the abstract idea into a practical application, and do not include additional elements that provide an inventive concept (are sufficient to amount to significantly more than the abstract idea).

 Under step 2A of the Alice/Mayo framework, it must be considered whether the claims are “directed to” an abstract idea.
 That is, whether the claims recite an abstract idea and fail to integrate the abstract idea into a practical application.

-Regarding independent claim 1, the claim sets forth a process in which an auction and a series of sub-auctions are facilitated, including through the facilitation of sales activities, in the following limitations:
+Regarding independent claim 1, the claim sets forth a process in which an auction and a series of sub-auctions are facilitated, and auction statuses are tracked, including through the facilitation of sales activities, in the following limitations:

-determine bidder support information comprising winning levels, deadness levels, winning bids, and live bids based on the value of each sub-auction stored in the first two-dimensional array structure and the last winning bid of each sub-auction stored in the second two-dimensional array structure.
+determine bidder support information comprising winning levels, deadness levels, winning bids, and live bids based on the status of each sub-auction including:

 Claim 1 does recite additional limitations: